• Skip to main content

 I think this London broil slow cooker recipe is pretty spot on, but there’s always room for customization depending on your family’s preferences and what you have on hand.
 Here are a few substitutions to consider:

-• Avocado Oil – Sunflower oil, safflower oil, or grapeseed oil are all relatively healthy substitutions.
+- Avocado Oil – Sunflower oil, olive oil, safflower oil, or grapeseed oil are all relatively healthy substitutions.
 You can also use peanut oil, vegetable oil, corn oil, or canola oil if that’s what you keep on hand.

 Instructions

 Step 1: Sear.
-Heat the oil to medium-high and sear for 2-3 minutes on each side.
+Heat the oil to medium-high and sear for 2-3 minutes on each side over medium-high heat in a large cast iron pan or large skillet.
 Place in the slow cooker.

 Step 2: Whisk beef broth, rosemary, Worchestershire sauce, thyme, garlic, onion powder, and salt until combined.
 Pour over the meat in the slow cooker.
 Place the butter on top of the meat and close the lid.

-Step 3: Cook on Low for 8 hours until the meat is tender and almost falling apart.
+Step 3: For best results, cook on Low for 8-10 hours until the meat is tender and almost falling apart.

 Step 4: Rest Meat & Finish Gravy.
 Remove roast from slow cooker.
 In a small bowl, make a slurry with cornstarch and water.
 Whisk the slurry into the boiling liquid remaining in the slow cooker until thickened.